MichaelDAbadJr/MichaelDAbadJr/README.md

 ![Design and Development](https://github.com/MichaelDAbadJr/MichaelDAbadJr/blob/main/github-header-image.png?raw=true)

-# Michael Abad
+# Jun Michael Abad

-I'm Michael from Texas, and I am a Full Stack Software Engineer.
+I'm Jun Michael from Texas, and I am a Full Stack Software Engineer.
 I really enjoy learning languages like Java, Python and C++ as well as frameworks such as React and Django.
 I enjoy coding and would like to learn more about application development and backend development.

 # Skills and Experience
 * :coffee: HTML, CSS, JavaScript